‘Deep Fake’ Videos Could Change Outcome of Electoral Races

 A Deep Fake video recently affected elections in Moldova.
 There, a video of a news segment from Al Jazeera was posted on the network’s Facebook page with Romanian subtitles.

 It was claimed to be about a mayoral candidate’s proposal to lease an island to the United Arab Emirates.
-It was a fabrication, but the video went viral, according to report from the Financial Times.
+It was a fabrication, but the video went viral, according to a report from the Financial Times.

 “We react to things after they happen.
 Something bad happens and we react to it.
 This is an effort to get ahead of something, to sort of see what the capabilities are, see what the trends in society are, put them together and anticipate how bad actors could utilize technology and technologically advance in the years to come,” said Rubio.